blessingmad/Basic-Inventory-System/README.md

 # Overview

-This program demostrates how store inventory can be managed and distributed to customers. l used c++ programming language to demostrate the functionalities of the program.
+This program demostrates how a store inventory software can be managed and distributed to customers. l used c++ programming language to demostrate the functionalities of the program.

 Here is a demostration video of how the program works:[Basis Inventory System](http://youtube.link.goes.here)